nomanleftbehind/pipeline-integrity-app/README.md

 Populate your database by running `prisma db seed`.

-Pipeline daily flow volume is the sum total of all upstream chained pipelines.
-Because the number of upstream pipelines is arbitrary we are not able to write this query using Prisma Client.
-We have to create user-defined database function that loops through left joins until it reaches null.
+Pipeline daily flow volume is the total of all upstream chained pipelines.
+Because the number of upstream pipelines is arbitrary, we are not able to write this query using Prisma Client.
+We must create user-defined database function that loops through left joins until it reaches null.
 Run `psql -h localhost -U postgres -d integrity_pro -a -f prisma/pipeline_flow_dynamic.sql` to do that.
 You will be prompted to enter superuser password.

 Prisma Client configures database to restrict deletion of a records that are referenced by records in foreign tables.
 We want to alter this constraint for all the records referencing pipeline table to be automatically deleted when a pipeline is deleted.
 Run `psql -h localhost -U postgres -d integrity_pro -a -f prisma/alter_on_delete_cascade.sql`.